While the Children Sleep

-While the Children Sleep (also known as The Sitter) is a 2007 American made-for-television horror film directed by Russell Mulcahy and starring Gail O'Grady, William R. Moses, Mariana Klaveno, Tristan Lake Leabu, Madison Davenport, and Stacy Haiduk.
+While the Children Sleep (also known as The Sitter) is a 2007 American made-for-television horror film directed by Russell Mulcahy and starring Mariana Klaveno, Gail O'Grady, William R. Moses, Tristan Lake Leabu, Madison Davenport, and Stacy Haiduk.
 Released on the Lifetime Movie Network, its plot concerns a couple who hires a live-in nanny who inserts herself increasingly into the family routine.
 Then friends of the family begin to have mysterious accidents, as the nanny conspires to replace the mother through murder.

-The film received generally negative reviews, with many critics saying the film was derivative of other 90’s femme fatale psychological thrillers, with many especially comparing it to the similar film The Hand That Rocks the Cradle (1992).
+The film received generally negative reviews, with many critics saying the film was derivative of other 90s femme fatale psychological thrillers, with many especially comparing it to the similar film The Hand That Rocks the Cradle (1992).
 Despite this, Mariana Klaveno’s performance as psychopath Abby received praise.

 Plot

 A couple, Carter and Meghan, decide that they should hire a live-in sitter so that they can both work and support their two children, Max and Casey.
 Abby Reed answers their advertisement and they move her in immediately.
 After some initial rough spots with the kids, the family warms to Abby.
 Abby seems obsessed with Carter, and when she helps organize a company party for a big success — that is rained out — she's in tears and distraught over the failed party.
 Carter's friend Tate tries to take advantage of Abby in her upset state, and then Tate is discovered dead in a car accident.
 Neighbor Mel is then suspicious of Abby, and is soon found dead as well, electrocuted in her bath.
 Then, Meghan's friend Shawna, now suspecting Abby as well, threatens disclosure as the final moments of Abby's plan to replace Meghan unfold.
-As backstory, we find that Abby had been rescued from her abusive mother by family lawyer Carter many years before, where Abby's obsession originates with the family and desire to replace Meghan as his wife.
+As backstory, we find that Abby, whose real name is Linda Reynolds, had been rescued from her abusive mother by family lawyer Carter many years before, where Abby's obsession originates with the family and desire to replace Meghan as his wife.

+Abby attacks Meghan twice.
+She kills Shawna.
+She kidnaps Carter and the kids.
+Abby professes her "love" to Carter, but Carter vehemently rejects her.
+As Abby tries to attack Meghan once more to spite Carter, Meghan pulls a pair of scissors, and stabs Abby twice.
+Abby stares longingly into Carter's gaze, chagrin ridden all over her face, before lying down on the staircase (which she had used as a weapon with which to attack Meghan twice) and breathing her last breaths.
+As husband and wife reel from the incident, Carter asks his wife how her day went.
+Meghan smiles and says that she "had to fire the sitter."